ISISComputingGroup/ibex_developers_manual/SMC.md

 ### Connection

 DLS system: connected to laptop via a gender changer.
-It deos not seem to need a null modem, not tested if correct gender cable works, seems "traditional" to use a cable + gender changer.
+It does not seem to need a null modem, not tested if correct gender cable works, seems "traditional" to use a cable + gender changer.